 “BT is driving the transformation of Britain’s digital infrastructure but we need the right regulatory regime that supports fair competition for all and large scale investment.
-With this in place, there is no doubt that we can meet the challenges of the next decade, fulfilling the needs of consumers and businesses, driving the growth of the UK economy and supporting social progress for the whole country.

 “Ofcom has the opportunity to level the playing field by tackling Sky’s dominance of Pay TV.
 That dominance has led to poor outcomes for UK consumers and it is about time that converged regulation was introduced to deal with a converged market.
 The current lop sided approach isn’t serving customers well.”